RobiTittoto/progettoCyber/home.md

 ## Executive Summary

 This report documents a cybersecurity demonstration showcasing the process of injecting malicious payloads into legitimate Android applications (APKs).
-The demonstration illustrates how attackers can compromise mobile applications and establish unauthorized remote connections to victim devices.
+The demonstration shows how attackers can turn legitimate applications into remote access tools to compromise victim devices.

 ## Methodology Overview